MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-hci-clusters.md

 ### Azure account with an active subscription

-You'll need an Azure account with an active subscription to deploy Azure Virtual Desktop.
+You'll need an Azure account with an active subscription to deploy Windows Admin Center.
 If you don't have one already, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 During the deployment of Windows Admin Center,  you'll register the *Microsoft.HybridConnectivity* resource provider for your subscription.